Altinn/altinn-studio-docs/content/authentication/guides/systemauthentication-for-systemproviders/_index.md

 ## Prerequisites

-Prerequisites for a system provider to use system user are:
+For a system provider to use system user, the following prerequisites must be met:

 - [Agreement with Maskinporten as a consumer](https://samarbeid.digdir.no/maskinporten/konsument/119)
 - Agreement with Digdir that provides access to the system register
-- Delegated access to scope altinn:authentication/systemregister.write
-- Delegated access to scope altinn:authentication/systemuser.request.read
-- Delegated access to scope altinn:authentication/systemuser.request.write
+- Delegated access to the scope for registering a system in the system register: `altinn:authentication/systemregister.write`

+If you want to use the provider-controlled flow for creating a system user, you need the following scopes to create requests and check status:

+- `altinn:authentication/systemuser.request.read`
+- `altinn:authentication/systemuser.request.write`

-In addition, access to the scope for the API that the system will use is required.
-This information is held by the service owner.
+Additionally, access to scopes for the APIs that the system will use is required.
+This information will be held by the service owner.

 ## Setting up Maskinporten integration